 In Northern Ireland Fencing we believe that the welfare of children is everyone’s responsibility, particularly when it comes to protecting children from abuse.
 Everyone in fencing – administrator, club official, coach, parent, friend, children themselves, everyone – can help.

 Abuse can occur anywhere there are children – at home, at school, in the park, at the club.
 Sadly, there are some people who will seek to be where children are simply in order to abuse them.
 We believe that everyone in Fencing has a part to play in looking after the children with whom we are working.
 This is both a moral and a legal obligation.
-The Children (NI) Order 1993, the Childrens’ Act 2001, and the Children and Vulnerable Adults Act (NI) 2003 are the legislative basis from which we derive this duty.
+The Children (NI) Order 1995 and the Protection of Children and Vulnerable Adults (NI) Order 2003 are the legislative basis from which we derive this duty.

 These child protection procedures stem from the following principles: